Changing kids' lives, one bike at a time

 How you can get involved

-Bikes For Life is proudly supported by community members including BikeSource, Specialized Bicycle Components, Boys and Girls Clubs of Denver Metro, Rocky Mountain Youth Clinics, Bicycle Colorado, Dong's Cycling Pals, Wish for Wheels, Bike Depot, Denver Regional Council of Governments, Stapleton Transportation Management Association and USA Pro Cycling Challenge.
+Bikes For Life is proudly supported by community members including BikeSource, Specialized Bicycle Components, Boys and Girls Clubs of Denver Metro, Rocky Mountain Youth Clinics, Bicycle Colorado, Dong's Cycling Pals, Wish for Wheels, Bike Depot, Denver Regional Council of Governments, Northeast Transportation Connections, and USA Pro Cycling Challenge.
 There are several ways you can participate, too.

 Volunteering is one way you can participate in Bikes For Life.
 Volunteers will help run the bicycle skills courses in the community and other special events.
 If you would like to be a volunteer with the program, please contact Laura at (720) 777-4166 for more information.

 Sponsoring a child is another way to participate in Bikes For Life.
-You can provide a child in the program with a bicycle, helmet, lock, odometer and bicycle education for $400.
+You can provide a low-income child in the program with a bicycle, helmet, lock, odometer, bicycle education, and one year of program support for $400.
 Learn how you can sponsor a child or donate to the program.

 Join our Bikes For Life Courage Classic Team to support Children’s Hospital Colorado and kids in the community!
 Learn how you can ride on our team.